 - Set the picture quality.
-Either Picture Quality or Picture Size can be set to specify the picture quality.2. - 2.
-(Optional) Enable and edit the text overlay on the upload picture.

-You can set the font color and background color by clicking the icon , and click the desired color in the pop-up palette.

-- 3. Select the information type to add to the picture as the text overlay.
-There are camera No., camera info., device No., capture time, plate No., vehicle color and vehicle type selectable.
-You can also click the up and down direction buttons to adjust the sequence of the text. - 4.
+Either Picture Quality or Picture Size can be set to specify the picture quality.2. - (Optional) Enable and edit the text overlay on the upload picture.
+You can set the font color and background color by clicking the icon , and click the desired color in the pop-up palette. - 3.
+Select the information for the text overlay, including camera No., camera info, device No., capture time, plate No., vehicle color, etc. You can also click the up and down direction buttons to adjust the sequence of the text. - 4.
 Click the Save button to activate the settings.